Nutlope/aicommits/README.md

 Then after running a `git add .` command in a git repo, use this CLI by simply running `aicommits` to generate your commit.

+> Note: If you get a EACCESS error on mac/linux when running the first command, try running it with `sudo npm install -g aicommits` and putting in your password.

 ## How it works

 This CLI tool runs a `git diff` command to grab all the latest changes, sends this to OpenAI's GPT-3, then returns the AI generated commit message.
 Video coming soon where I rebuild it from scratch to show you how to easily build your own CLI tools powered by AI.